 There are two types of hypertrophic cardiomyopathy:

 In people over age 60, HCM is likely to be caused by or related to high blood pressure.

-These symptoms can be caused by some of the side effects of the condition, including arrhythmias (abnormal heart beats).
+These symptoms can be caused by some of the side effects of the condition, including heart arrhythmias.
 The blocked or reduced blood flow is usually the cause of symptoms like lightheadedness, fainting, and difficulty breathing.

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Your bodily fluids may be tested.
 This can be done with blood tests.

 Your body's response to exercise may be tested.
 This can be done with a stress test.

 Images may be taken of your bodily structures.
 This can be done with: